-To establish that this stochastic process for employment corresponds to an equilibrium, it is sufficient to verify that the conditions of the characterization result are satisfied.
-The first condition is satisfied by construction, and the second is satisfied because $n(s^t)$ remains within a compact interval that is a strict subset of the unit interval.
-That is, let a be the smaller of the two values of n that solve $a = f_l(a, -0.06)$, and let b > a be the unique value of n with the property $a = f_l(b, -0.06)$.
+To establish that this stochastic process for employment corresponds to an equilibrium, it is sufficient to verify that the conditions of the characterization result are satis ed.
+The -rst condition is satis ed by construction, and the second is satis ed because $n(s^t)$ remains within a compact interval that is a strict subset of the unit interval.
+That is, let a be the smaller of the two values of n that solve $a = f_l(a, -0.06)$, and let b > a be the unique value of nwith the property $a = f_l(b, -0.06)$.
 Here, a and b are 0.0249 and 0.9509 after rounding.
-We verified that if $a \le n \le b$, then $a \le n' \le b$ for $n' = f_l(n, -0.06)$ and $n' = f_l(n, 0.06)$.
-Thus, $prob[a \le n' \le b]a \le n \le b] = 1$.
+We veri ed that if $a \le n \le b$, then $a \le n' \le b$ for $n' = f_l(n, -0.06)$ and $n' = f_l(n, 0.06)$.
+Thus, $prob[a \le n' \le b \mid a \le n \le b] = 1$.
 It follows that $a \le n(s^t) \le b$ for all histories, s^t , with $\mu(s^t) > 0$.
-The conditions of the characterization result are satisfied, and so we conclude that $n(s^t)$ corresponds to an equilibrium.
+The conditions of the characterization result are satis ed, and so we conclude that $n(s^t)$ corresponds to an equilibrium.

-The first-moment properties of this equilibrium are reported in Panel C of Table 1.
+The rst-moment properties of this equilibrium are reported in Panel C of Table 1.
 They are similar to the corresponding properties of the US data (Panel A) and of the real business cycle model (Panel B).
-The second-moment properties of this equilibrium (see Table 2, Panel C) also compare favourably with the corresponding sample analogs, at least relative to the performance of the real business cycle model (see Table 2, Panel B).
+The second-moment properties of this equilibrium (see Table 2, Panel C) also compare favorably with the corresponding sample analogs, at least relative to the performance of the real business cycle model (see Table 2, panel B).
 Four observations are worth stressing.
 First, consumption in both models is smooth relative to output, as in the data.
 The two models also perform similarly in terms of their implications for the volatility of investment.
-Second, the conventional sunspot equilibrium
+Second, the conventional sunspot equilibrium does somewhat better on the volatility of hours worked than does the real business cycle model.
+For example, the real business cycle model implies that productivity is about 65 percent more volatile than hours worked, whereas the conventional sunspot equilibrium implies that productivity is about as volatile as hours worked.
+In the data, productivity is about 30 percent less volatile than hours worked.
+Third, hours and productivity are procyclical in the real business cycle model and the conventional sunspot equilibrium, as they are in the data.
+The conventional equilibrium simplication that productivity is procyclical re ects the increasing returns in the model.
+Fourth, the model inherits a shortcoming of standard real business cycle models in overpredicting the correlation between productivity and hours worked.
+In the data, this quantity is essentially zero.

-11 See Christiano and Harrison (1996) for a discussion, using our model, of the econometrics of conventional and regime switching sunspot equilibria.
+$^{^{11}}$ See Christiano and Harrison (1996) for a discussion, using our model, of the econometrics of conventional and regime switching sunspot equilibria.